Seungwoo BackCommunity Organizer Associate

-Seungwoo Back is the Civic Engagement Fellow at the Minkwon Center for Community Action.
+Seungwoo Back is the Community Organizer Associate at the Minkwon Center for Community Action.
 He engages with immigrants to support their rights and mainly focuses on issues that impact seniors.
 Seungwoo received a B.A in Urban Studies at the Queens College as an international student.

 Eri CahillLegal Services Associate

 Eri Cahill is a Legal Services Associate at the MinKwon Center for Community Action.
 She assists community members with legal immigration issues.
 She has a Korean parent and grew up in Japan.
 She came to the U.S. for school and received her B.A. in Global Studies concentrating in Global Inequality from Appalachian State University.

 Ju-Bum ChaSenior Consultant of Strategy and Special Projects